Mohininishad/pythonfirst-/README.md

 # pythonfirst-
-print("It's a markdown file in this repository")
+"It's a markdown file in this repository"